AdobeDocs/experience-platform.en/help/access-control/abac/api/roles.md

 **Response**

-A successful response returns your newly added API credential.
+A successful response returns HTTP status 204 (No Content) and a blank body.